magpierre/go_delta_sharing_client/README.md

 ## Acknowledgments

 This is a community-developed library for the Delta Sharing ecosystem.
-Special thanks to all contributors and the Delta Lake community.
+Special thanks to the Delta Lake community.